Equatorial Guinea: Ángel Serafín Seriche Dougan takes office as prime minister, succeeding Silvestre Siale Bileka.

 United States: Ron Brown, secretary of commerce since 1993, dies in an airplane crash near Dubrovnik, Croatia.
 On April 12 Mickey Kantor is appointed to succeed him.

 Benin: Mathieu Kérékou assumes office as president after winning elections in March.
-On April 9 he appoints Adrien Houngbédji, who finished third in the first round of the presidential election, as prime minister.
-The new foreign minister is Pierre Osho, the defense minister Séverin Adjovi, the finance minister Moďse Mensah, the interior minister Théophile Ndah.
+On April 8 he appoints Adrien Houngbédji as prime minister.
+The new foreign minister is Pierre Osho, the defense minister Séverin Adjovi, the finance minister Moďse Mensah, the interior minister Théophile Nda.

 South Africa: Trevor Manuel (ANC) succeeds Chris Liebenberg as finance minister.